chrisgurney/obsidian-note-toolbar/README.md

 ## Installing via Community Plugins

-- [ ] TBD - This plugin is not yet released as I work out the details, but you're welcome to install it via BRAT.
-I welcome [your feedback](https://github.com/chrisgurney/obsidian-note-toolbar/discussions)!
+- [ ] TBD - This plugin is in the approval process, but you're welcome to install it via BRAT.
+I welcome [your feedback](https://github.com/chrisgurney/obsidian-note-toolbar/discussions) and any [issues](https://github.com/chrisgurney/obsidian-note-toolbar/issues) you uncover!

 ## Installing via BRAT